Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Introduction

 This paper is organized as follows: We start with a general discussion of the coherent exchange interaction and the collective decay and their relation to the photonic propagator in Section~\ref{sec:model}.
-Especially, we discuss the fundamental difference between a chiral and a bidirectional waveguide, and illustrate the difference for the simple example of just two atoms in Section~\ref{sec:two_atoms}.
-Finally, we generalize these findings to arbitrary particle number $N$ in section~\ref{sec:n_atoms}, and discuss the influence of the backscattering in large and small samples in Section \ref{sec:n_atoms_bidirectional}.
+We put particular emphasis on one-dimensional waveguides with both chiral and bidirectional coupling and discuss their fundamental difference.
+In order to illustrate the effect of the coherent exchange on the decay dynamics and understand the underlying process, we examine the simple case of only two atoms coupled to the waveguide in Section~\ref{sec:two_atoms}.
+Finally, we generalize the model to an arbitrary number of particles in Section~\ref{sec:n_atoms} where an analytical result for the decay of a collective excitation is presented and discussed in view of the understanding gained in the previous section.
+In addition, we discuss the influence of backscattering in large and small samples.